pavedroad-io/blueprints/microservices/ga/workerPool/README.md

 ## Go interfaces

-A go interface act a lot like an object-oriented class with no variables.
+A go interface acts a lot like an object-oriented class with no variables.
 It defines the methods that a Go type must implement for the defined interface type.
 In the example below, a Go type must fulfill each of the function signatures to be considered Scheduler.